How to run fast AND long with low carb athlete Zach Bitter

-Record breaking ultrarunner Zach Bitter is an extraordinary athlete.
-He holds the US 100-mile record and is big fan of the ketogenic diet.
-Discover how he runs 100-miles on a low carb diet in this episode of the 33Fuel podcast
+Zach Bitter is an extraordinary ultrarunner.
+He holds the 100-mile and 12-hour world records and does so on a largely ketogenic diet.
+Discover how to run fast and long while on a low carb diet

 In this podcast, Zach shares his training methodology and his well-educated insights into sports nutrition and high performance on a low carb diet.
 You’ll also hear him speak about how you can safely give this approach a try without jeopardising any upcoming races.